wur-bioinformatics/introduction-to-bioinformatics/week5.md

 are:
 - Visualization, to facilitate inspection of experimental outcomes and identifying large patterns
-- Differential expression, to compare expression levels between conditions, cell types or strains
+- Differential abundance, to compare abundance levels between conditions, cell types or strains
 - Time series analysis, to follow changes over time (i.e. time series experiments)
-- Clustering, grouping genes or samples based on similarity in expression (e.g. to learn about shared function)
+- Clustering, grouping genes or samples based on similarity in abundance (e.g. to learn about shared function)
 - Classification, finding which gene(s) are predictive of a certain phenotype (e.g. a disease)